 Participants are chosen through an essay contest in the spring of each year.

 - Educates young people about rural electrification and provides a better understanding of the value of electric cooperatives

-- Young people visit monuments, government buildings and cooperative-related organizations in order to become familiar with the historical and political environment of the nation’s capital
+- Students visit monuments, government buildings and cooperative-related organizations in order to become familiar with the historical and political environment of the nation’s capital

 - Provides an opportunity to meet elected officials in order to better understand how the federal government works